fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 \* Only one "zone" can be armed at once

+** Deprecated, "Battery level" is now recommended

-** "Somfy Protexial IO Gateway" being using MQTT integration to create Hassio entities, no update will be made to "Gateway operational" binary sensor, if MQTT broker connection is suddenly broken...
+*** "Somfy Protexial IO Gateway" being using MQTT integration to create Hassio entities, no update will be made to "Gateway operational" binary sensor, if MQTT broker connection is suddenly broken...

 #### Sensors (2)